Back Pain, Low

 Description

-- A specific cause is not found for most patients with LBP.
-Most cases resolve in 4 to 6 weeks.
+- Acute: Most cases resolve in 4 to 6 weeks.

-- Rule out “red” flag symptoms indicating the need for immediate intervention.
+- It is necessary to rule out “red” flag symptoms indicating the need for immediate intervention.

 - System(s) affected: musculoskeletal, neurologic